mathieux51/reply-demo/README.md

 I added a swagger documentation off all the accessible endpoints.
 Here is [the link](https://reply-demo-iot.herokuapp.com/documentation).

-# TASK 3: SCHEDULE SERVICE DESIGN AND IMPLEMENTATION
+# Task 3: Schedule service design and implementation

-Because I'm out of time to do the design and implementation, I'm only going to explain what I would do if I had more time.
+Because I'm out of time to do the design and implementation of the schedule service, I'm going to explain what I would do if I had more time to do the implementation.

-First I would create a new endpoint `/schedule`.
+First, I have to add fake data with [Faker.js](https://github.com/marak/Faker.js/) to get generate data and [Elasticsearch](https://github.com/elastic/elasticsearch-js) to search the fake data.
+Second, I create a new endpoint `/schedule`.
 I would look for cars that have the required features.
 If no cars were found, I would send a response with that information.
-Second I would check for the desired pick-up and drop-off location.
-I choose a simple 1-dimensional coordinate system that goes from 0 to 100.
+Second I would check for the desired pick-up and drop-off location are correct.
+I chose a simple 1-dimensional coordinate system that goes from 0 to 100.
 I would choose how long it takes to go from 0 to 100.
 With that information, it would be possible to calculate the latest drop-off time depending on what the earliest pick-up time is.
+To handle the manipulation of dates, I would use [Moment.js](https://momentjs.com/).
+The current implementation only converts timestamps to strings which is not ideal.

 Finally I would add tests with the two following strategies.

-# TASK 4: MANAGEMENT AND SCHEDULE SERVICE TESTING
+# Task 4: management and schedule service testing

 ## [Lab](https://github.com/hapijs/lab)